Codaisseur/cooking-with-objects/README.md

 ### 5. Make a instance of the waiter in the pizzeria

 A instance is when we create a object from a class.
-You can create a object by calling the constructor method.
-The constructor method is called `new` and by default takes no arguments
+You can create a object by calling the constructor method, `new`, and by default it takes no arguments.

-- Create a new instance of waiter and assign it to a variable `w = Waiter.new`
+- Create a new instance of `Waiter` and assign it to a variable `w = Waiter.new`

 ### 6. Call the greeting method

 - Call a method on a object by placing it after a dot.
 Like `object.method`.
-So to call the greeting method on the object stored in `w` you can call `w.greet_guest`
+So to call the `greet_guest` method on the object stored in `w` you can call `w.greet_guest`

 ### 7. Test if it all works